yossev/PomoKitty/README.md

 # Features
 - Pomodoro Timer with Adjustable Time Intervals
 - Spotify Lofi Playlist!
+- a Neat TodoList
-- More Features soon ( Todo-list , Sounds Slider )
+- More Features soon :)
 ### Contant me on twitter for any feedback or suggestions!
 ![Screenshot of the PomoKitty Logo](https://github.com/yossev/KittyDoro/assets/93604359/cbb0bc99-9cd9-4e9d-a62d-876457982f7b)